databendlabs/databend-docs/docs/en/guides/10-deploy/01-deploy/01-non-production/00-deploying-local.md

    -e "MINIO_ROOT_USER=ROOTUSER" \
    -e "MINIO_ROOT_PASSWORD=CHANGEME123" \
    -v ${HOME}/minio/data:/data \
-   minio/minio server /data --console-address ":9091"
+   minio/minio server /data --console-address ":9001"
 ```

 :::note
-We change the console address to `:9091` here to avoid port conflicts with Databend.
+We change the console address to `:9001` here to avoid port conflicts.
 :::

 Please be aware that the command above also sets the root user credentials (ROOTUSER/CHANGEME123) which you will need to provide for authentication in the next steps.
 If you make changes to the root user credentials at this point, ensure that you maintain consistency throughout the entire process.